TAdekunleF/helpdesk-ticket-analytics/README.md

 #  Helpdesk Ticket Analytics Dashboard (IT Support Project)

-This project simulates a real-world **IT Support environment**, where a helpdesk team handles, tracks, and resolves service tickets across multiple departments.
-It demonstrates how **Power BI** can be used to monitor ticket trends, technician performance, and issue resolution efficiency—empowering IT teams to improve service delivery.
+This project simulates a real-world IT Support environment, where a helpdesk team handles, tracks, and resolves service tickets across multiple departments.
+It demonstrates how Power BI can be used to monitor ticket trends, technician performance, and issue resolution efficiency—empowering IT teams to improve service delivery.

 ---

 ##  Goal

-To turn helpdesk data into actionable insight through interactive dashboards for **real-time visibility**, smarter staffing, and faster resolution.
+To turn helpdesk data into actionable insight through interactive dashboards for real-time visibility, smarter staffing, and faster resolution.

 ---